frontenddogma/web-development-glossary/manuscript/e.md

 : → End of line

 Epic
-: In Agile, a large problem or feature space that is to be broken into several user stories, or issues, and necessarily distributed over several Sprints.
+: In agile development, a large problem or feature space that is to be broken into several user stories, or issues, and necessarily distributed over several Sprints.

 Error
 : → Bug